-Just think about it: if you land an appearance on a podcast that is listened to by hundreds or even thousands of people, your brand will get exposure to the right audience.
+Just think about it: if you land an appearance on a podcast that is listened to by hundreds or even thousands of people, such as this top leadership podcast, your brand will get exposure to the right audience.

 It’s also an opportunity for you to share knowledge with the listeners and build authority in your niche.

 Pitching for Podcasts